 LayerZero provides many examples of cross-chain contracts.
 In particular, there are various cross-chain tokens as well as a basic template for LayerZero applications: LzApp and NonblockingLzApp.
 The LayerZero documentation even encourages developers to use these templates to implement LayerZero messaging in their contracts.

 We are proud to say that we audited these example contracts and that we, therefore, believe they are safe.
 We encourage you to take the time to review them to see if they can be of any use to you.
 However, use them wisely and be cautious when building on top of them.

 To function properly and deliver messages cross-chain, the LayerZero protocol relies on two parties: the Oracle and the Relayer.
 The only requirement is that these entities are independent, so they cannot conspire with each other.

 All user applications will use the Relayer provided by LayerZero by default.
 However, if you want to achieve uncompromising security, you can develop your own Relayer.
 This way, you can be sure that the two necessary parties will always be independent.

-That’s it – 6 checks for developing applications with LayerZero.
-We hope you found this post useful and that it helps you in building your own apps.
+That’s it – 6 checks for developing dApps with LayerZero.
+We hope you found this post useful and that it helps you in building your own applications.